 While rent-to-own can be a great concept, it also has several pitfalls and other downsides that you need to be aware of.

-- Higher attorney fees – Due to the complexity of these sorts of transactions, which usually involve multiple contracts and prolonged negotiations, attorney fees tend to be higher.
+- Higher attorney fees – Due to the complexity of these transactions, which usually involve multiple contracts and prolonged negotiations, attorney fees tend to be higher.
 The normal flat-rate attorney fee for a regular transaction can cost $2,000-$3,000.
 With a rent-to-own transaction, the costs can be twice that or more.

 - Higher rent than average – Most sellers will demand a higher-than-average rent for the privilege of buying at the end of the lease.
 In the case of a lease option contract, if you choose not to buy in the end, then you’ll have paid a higher rent for nothing.